axelnuevacuenta794-netizen/Free-Fire-Long-Bio-Bot/README.md

 A powerful Telegram bot designed to update **Garena Free Fire** profile bios instantly.
 Built with **Telebot (pyTelegramBotAPI)** and **Flask**, supporting both **Webhook** and **Polling** modes for high performance and reliability.

+⚠️ If there's an error or it fails when deploying on Render, set it as an environment variable: PYTHON_VERSION = 3.14.3

 ---

 ## 🌟 Features